bkardell/half-light/README.md

 	/* Finally... you can do the same _without_ having it affect your page too!
-That is, if you want rules that _only_ apply in shadow doms, you just leave off the "screen and"....*/
+That is, if you want rules that _only_ apply in shadow doms, you just leave off the "screen, "....*/
 	@media --crossroot(hell-o, buh-bye) {
 	  h1 {
 	    border: medium solid limegreen;